hrbolek/js_evolution/README.md

 ### Conclusion

-If there is a bit more complex state, `useReducer` hook could be used.
+If there is a bit more complex state, `useReducer` hook should be used.
 For such approach state functions must be defined.